Separated shoulder - aftercare; Acromioclavicular joint separation - aftercare; A/C separation - aftercare

-You may need surgery right away if you have the following symptoms:
+You may need surgery right away if you have:

 You may be given a shoulder sling to use for a few weeks.

-If you continue to have pain, your health care provider will probably ask you to come back in about 1 week to decide if you need to:
+If you continue to have pain, your health care provider will probably ask you to come back in 1 week to decide if you need to:

-Call your health care provider or go to the emergency room right away if you have:
+Call your doctor or go to the emergency room right away if you have:

 Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.